centrifugal/centrifugo/docs/content/server/configuration.md

 }
 ```

-In production setup you will have your domain name in endpoint addresses above instead of `localhost`.
-Also if your Centrifugo will be behind proxy or load balancer software you most probably won't have ports in your endpoint addresses.
-What will always be the same as shown above are URL paths: `/connection/sockjs`, `/connection/websocket`, `/api`.
+In production setup you may have a proper domain name in endpoint addresses above instead of `localhost`.
+While domain name and port parts can differ depending on setup – URL paths stay the same: `/connection/sockjs`, `/connection/websocket`, `/api`.

 Let's look at possibilities to tweak available endpoints.